The descent spectral sequence for topological modular forms

-induces a split injection on bigraded homotopy groups and an isomorphism on $\pi_{n,s}$ for $5s \leq n+12$. \end{corollary}
+induces a split injection on bigraded homotopy groups and an isomorphism on $\pi_{n,s}$ for $5s \leq n+12$. \end{proposition}

-If one inverts $2$, then the map $\Phi$ is an isomorphism onto its image.
+If one inverts $2$, then the map $\Phi$ is an isomorphism in all bidegrees where the cohomology of $(A,\Gamma)$ is nonzero.
 This is not the case at the prime $2$, due to the existence of $h_1$-towers.
 We refer to either \cite[Figures~10 and~25]{konter_Tmf} or \cref{ssprime3,etwoprime2} below for a graphic demonstration of this at the primes $3$ and $2$, respectively.

 This corollary is particularly useful, as we can now interpret the Massey product computations of Bauer in the cohomology of $(A,\Ga)$ as happening in the bigraded homotopy groups of $\Smf/\tau$.
 We can also use Hopf algebroid computations of \emph{transfer maps}.